clouddatastack/clouddatastack.com/README.md

 ## TODO
-Storage - Iceberg, Delta or Parquet
+- Storage - Iceberg, Delta or Parquet
+- Add Kafka konfiguration with terraform for AWS MKS